 How Can Brands Control Unauthorized Listings With Sellzone?

-One of Sellzone’s tools exactly serves the purpose of monitoring and protecting your Amazon listing from undesired changes – the Amazon Listing Protection tool.
+One of Sellzone’s tools exactly serves the purpose of monitoring and protecting your Amazon listing from undesired changes – the Amazon Listing Alerts tool.

-Listing Protection is an automated monitoring system that you can use to monitor your own listings or scout for competition:
+Listing Alerts is an automated monitoring system that you can use to monitor your own listings or scout for competition:

 • Keep watch on each of your Amazon listings’ visibility and Amazon rankings, thereby avoiding traffic loss.

 • Get notified about changes in keyword positions, Buy Boxes, prices, and listing suppression.

 • Get suppression alerts if there's volatility in price points and Buy Box ownership.